8. Lighting#

 // Return fragment colour

-return ambient * attenuation + (diffuse + specular) * attenuation * intensity;
+return (ambient + diffuse + specular) * attenuation * intensity;

 }

-In the main() function of the fragment shader add the following code to apply the spotlights as well as the point lights.
+function of the fragment shader, add the following to the for loop to calculate the spotlight sources

-Now we need to define our spotlight source values in the main.cpp file which is done in a similar way to the point light sources.
-Declare a data structure called SpotLight by adding the following before the main() function
+Now we need to define our spotlight source values in the Lab08_Lighting.cpp file which is done in a similar way to the point light sources.
+Add the direction

 glm::vec3 direction;